 Is Independent Catholicism even Catholic?

-The Roman Catholic Church is the Western world's largest and most well-known expression of Catholicism.
+The Roman Catholic Church is the world's largest and most well-known expression of Catholicism.
 In Asia and Eastern Europe, however, the most prominent face of Catholicism is the Orthodox Catholic Church, which possesses over 300 million adherents and which excommunicated the Roman Catholic Church in 1054 A.D. for its deviance from the ancient creed of the Church, its insistence on unleavened bread, and its imposition of the novelty of clerical celibacy.